 The answer uses cubic centimeters, not centimeters, because volume measures three-dimensional space.

 - Mixing units.
-If one side is in meters and another is in centimeters, convert first before multiplying.
+If one side is in meters and another in centimeters, convert before multiplying, or the product is meaningless.

 - Writing square units instead of cubic units.
 Volume should use units such as or .

 - Confusing volume with surface area.
-Volume measures space inside the prism, while surface area measures the total area of the outside faces.
+Volume measures the space inside; surface area measures the total area of the outside faces.

 - Using the formula on the wrong dimensions.
-The formula needs the prism's perpendicular length, width, and height.
+It needs the prism's perpendicular length, width, and height.

 Need help with a problem?